ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 #### Templating Syntax of plural-fields
 Values contained within the extension that have text of the format ${property.type} will be replaced with the value within the plural-field keyed by `property` which has the type ‘type’ from the context of the bound object.

-If there are multiple values within the plural-field keyed by `property` that have type `type`, preference will be given to the value of type `type` that is “primary”.
-If there is no “primary” within the set of plural-field values of type ‘type’, it is up to the Container’s discretion to determine which value is returned.
+If there are multiple values within the plural-field keyed by `property` that have type `type`, preference will be given to the value of type `type` that is “primary�?.
+If there is no “primary�? within the set of plural-field values of type ‘type’, it is up to the Container’s discretion to determine which value is returned.

 If no type is specified and the specified `property` keys a plural-field value, the primary entry of the plural-field will serve as the replacement value.